Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 Also, please consider our "Notes on technical specifications".

-A: The SEA-VIS and SEA-NIR enhanced aluminum mirror series both have a dielectric multilayer thin film overcoating deposited on the top of a bare aluminum layer.
-This additional coating system considerably increases the optical reflection in the wavelength range the overcoatings are optimized for.
-Moreover, the only several nanometer-thick overcoatings make the mirrors more resistant against scratching and prevent the aluminum layer from oxidizing.
-Hence, our enhanced aluminum mirrors are much more resistant against harsh environmental conditions.
-Hence, enhanced aluminum mirrors are much more resistant against harsh environmental conditions.
-Of course, this does not mean the mirrors cannot be scratched or damaged.
-They must be handled and cleaned with care like any other optics.
-But they are still significantly more rugged than the relatively soft silver or protected aluminum front surface mirror coatings.
+A: The enhanced aluminum mirrors in the SEA-VIS and SEA-NIR series both feature a dielectric multilayer thin-film coating applied to a bare aluminum layer.
+This additional coating system significantly increases optical reflection in the wavelength range for which they are optimized.
+In addition, the overcoatings, which are only a few nanometers thick, make the mirrors more resistant to scratches and prevent oxidation of the aluminum layer.
+Therefore, our enhanced aluminum mirrors are significantly more resistant to harsh environmental conditions than many other unprotected metallic coatings.
+Although the aluminum coating is protected, this does not mean that the mirrors cannot be scratched or damaged.
+Like all other optics, they must be handled and cleaned with care.
+However, they are still significantly more robust than the relatively soft silver mirrors or protected aluminum mirror coatings.

 Back to top

-A: No, but in most cases this is actually a big advantage.
-It is critical to most of our customers that we are not limited to just a few standard sizes.
-Since every application requires specific dimensions, it is crucial for most customers to get the exact mirror size they need.
-So, to request a mirror with customized dimensions, please select the desired coating and an available substrate thickness (SEA-VIS: 0.55, 1.00, 2.00, 3.00, 4.00, 5.00, and 6.00 mm / SEA-NIR: 2.00 and 3.00 mm or a customized thickness) in our inquiry form or simply click on the desired thickness in the SEA-VIS & SEA-NIR data sheet to open the form with your preselection.
-Then enter the desired dimensions of the optics, select a dimensional tolerance, and finally enter the desired quantity.
-You will usually receive our quotation on the same working day on which we receive your request.
-The typical delivery time for parts manufactured to special dimensions at average capacity is only 1–2 weeks, even for several hundred to thousands of pieces, provided that no complex processing or very tight tolerances are required.
-We can often even offer our 48-hour express optics service for individually dimensioned square and round parts.
+A: No, but in most cases it's actually a big advantage.
+For most of our customers, it is crucial that we are not limited to a few standard sizes.
+Since each application requires specific dimensions, it is essential for most customers to obtain exactly the mirror size they need.
+To request a mirror with custom dimensions, please select the desired coating and an available substrate thickness (SEA-VIS: 0.55, 1.00, 2.00, 3.00, 4.00, 5.00, and 6.00 mm / SEA-NIR: 2.00 and 3.00 mm or a custom thickness) in our request form or simply click on the desired thickness in the SEA-VIS and SEA-NIR data sheet to start a request with your preselection.
+Then enter the desired dimensions of the optics, select a tolerance, and finally enter the desired quantity.
+You will usually receive our quote on the same business day that we receive your request.
+The typical delivery time for parts manufactured to customer-specific dimensions is only 1–2 weeks at average capacity utilization in our production facility.
+This is even possible for several hundred or over a thousand pieces, provided that no complex machining or very tight tolerances are required.
+For an additional charge, we can often even offer our 48-hour express optics service for custom-made square and round parts.

 Back to top